ASNA/ASNA.AmyuniPDF/README.md

 ![](https://asna.com/filebin/marketing//article-figures/SetAmyuniReference.png?x=1449611644571)

 When you add a reference to a COM object in .NET, what you really need is the `Interop` version of the DLL (which is a .NET assembly that provides .NET with runtime type information about the COM component).
 That doesn't appear in the BIN folder when you add a COM reference to class library.
 In consuming Windows or Web apps, we'll also add a reference to the Amyuni ActiveX component and that will provide those projects' BIN folder with the necessary `Interop` version of the DLL.

+#### Runtime properties

+The following properties are surfaced by the `DriverInfo` class:

+* __PrinterName__ Populated from the `AmyuniDriverInfo.XML` file.
+* __LicenseCompany__ Populated from the `AmyuniDriverInfo.XML` file.
+* __LicenseCode__ Populated from the `AmyuniDriverInfo.XML` file.
+* __OutputPath__ Provided at runtime.
+* __OutputFileName__ This is a short, randomly-generated file name without the `.pdf` extension&mdash;it gets added later.
+This file is generated with the `System.IO.Path.GetRandomFileName()` method.
+Beyond being providing the core part of the PDF file name, this is also the name of the entry in the Windows print spooler.

+#### Example usage

+The simplest possible use of this class library is shown below.
+In this case, `XmlFilePath` provides the path where the `AmyuniDriverInfo.XML` is located and `OutFilePath` is the output path where you want generated PDFs placed.

+    DclPrintFile MyPrint +
+                 DB(prntDB) +
+                 File("Examples/CustList2") +
+                 ImpOpen(*No)

+    DclFld am          Type(ASNA.AmyUniPDF.Manager)
+    DclFld PDFFileName Type(*String)

+    am = *New ASNA.AmyUniPDF.Manager(XmlFilePath, OutputFilePath)
+    am.StartDriver()
+    MyPrint.Printer = am.DriverInfo.PrinterName
+    MyPrint.ReportName = am.DriverInfo.OutputFileName

+    PrintReport()

+    PDFFileName = am.StopDriver()

+After calling StartDriver(), it's very important to assign the PrinterName and the OutputFileName properties to the DataGate printer file's `Printer` and `ReportName` properties (respectively).

+The PrintReport() provides the logic to write to formats of the DataGate print file.
+There isn't anything Amyuni PDF driver-specific in that logic.